brunibrun/easy_midi_transcribe/README.md

 # Easy audio to midi transcription

 Small project for note recognition in mono audio-streams or in wave files and the subsequent transcription to a midi file.
-- The note recognition still needs major improvements
+The note recognition still needs major improvements..

-**- To transcribe monophonic audio streams, execute audiostream.py.**
+- To transcribe monophonic audio streams, execute audiostream.py.

-**- To transcribe wave files, set the path to your wave file in app_setup.py and execute file_input.py**
+- To transcribe wave files, set the path to your wave file in app_setup.py and execute file_input.py